Rockies vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has seven doubles, two triples, two home runs, three walks and six RBI (24 total hits).
-He's also swiped one base.
+- Ketel Marte has seven doubles, two triples, three home runs, three walks and eight RBI (25 total hits).
+He has stolen one base.

 Marte Recent Games